Types of Pearls

 South Sea pearls can be found in the range of 8 to 20 mm, with the average being 12 mm.
 Although extremely rare, some pearls have been found larger than 20 mm.
 Only 10-30% of each harvest will be round or near-round.
 Baroque and drop-shapes are prevalent however the circle shape is the most common

 Since the natural colours of South Sea pearls are so rich and beautiful, after harvesting they are merely washed and buffed to remove any residue and bring out their natural glow.

 South Sea White Pearls come in many shapes and sizes.

 Golden South Sea pearls are among the largest, most valuable pearls produced today.
 They are grown in the gold-lip variety of the Pinctada maxima, South Sea pearl oyster.
 Their warm, golden tones are completely natural, and no treatments are needed to enjoy the beauty of these luxurious gem

-While white South Sea pearls predominately come from Australia, golden South Sea pearls are now primarily grown in the Philippines and Indonesia, with Australia making up only a small percentage.
+While white South Sea pearls predominately come from Australia, golden South Sea pearls are now primarily grown in the Philippines, Indonesia and Burma (Myanmar) with Australia making up only a small percentage of Golden Pearl supply.

 The value of a golden South Sea pearl is heavily dependent upon the colour; the deeper the golden colour, the more valuable the pearl.
 The overall value of these pearls is higher than Akoya or Tahitian, and very comparable to white South Sea pearls.
 The deepest golden colour, often referred to as 24 karat, is considered the most valuable colour of all South Sea pearls